icodeyou/herecomesthesun/README.md

 # Here Comes The Sun

 Here Comes The Sun is a mobile application to provide the weather during the tour of The Beatles !
+This projects demonstrates how to use the library Riverpod.

 ## Prerequisites
 Here Comes The Sun runs on following devices :